wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 ## How Can I Optimize My Ingestion Rate?

 Billing for Tanzu Observability is based primarily on the ingestion rate.
-Ingestion is so important because data are ingested again and again--every second for metrics by default.
+Ingestion is so important because data are ingested again and again.
+Tanzu Observability supports ingestion every second for metrics.
 Here's how you can look for ways to optimize and reduce your ingestion rate.

 ### Examine Ingestion with the Namespace Usage Explorer